stefan-hoeck/idris2-tutorial/src/Tutorial/Intro.md

 Hello World!
 ```

+The `--find-ipkg` option will look for an `.ipkg` file in the
+current directory or one of its parent directories, from which
+it will get other settings like the source directory to use
+(`src` in our case).
+The `-o` option gives the name of the
+executable to be generated.
+Type `idris2 --help` for a list
+of available command line options and environment variables.

 As an alternative, you can also load this source file in a REPL
 session and invoke function `main` from there: